scarioscia/scarioscia.github.io/README.md

 * `_site` - weird HTML pages that auto-update

 ## Tabs
-To add new tabs to your side, `mkdir tab_topic`, then add a line in `_layouts/base.html` below the existing tab lines with `tab_topic` as the directory and the words you'd like to click on your site.
+To add new tabs to your site, `mkdir tab_topic`, then add a line in `_layouts/base.html` below the existing tab lines with `tab_topic` as the directory and the words you'd like to click on your site.